projectpythia-mystmd/osdf-cookbook/README.md

 ### Section 1 ( Foundations)

-The foundational content includes an introduction to the Open Science Data Federation, its data origins and [PelicanFS](https://github.com/PelicanPlatform/pelicanfs?tab=readme-ov-file), which is a file system interface (fsspec) for the [Pelican Platform](https://pelicanplatform.org)
+The foundational content includes an introduction to the Open Science Data Federation, its data origins and [PelicanFS](https://github.com/PelicanPlatform/pelicanfs?tab=readme-ov-file), which is a file system interface (fsspec) for the [Pelican Platform](https://pelicanplatform.org).

 ### Section 2 ( Example workflows )

-Example workflows include i) Accessing CESM2 LENS data from the AWS origin and the ii) NCAR origin iii) Accessing NOAA SONAR data from the AWS origin
+Example workflows include
+- i) Accessing CESM2 LENS data from the AWS open data origin and the
+- ii) NCAR data origin
+- iii) Accessing NOAA SONAR data from the AWS data origin

 ## Running the Notebooks